IntelliJ IDEA 2024.3 Help

 You can configure whether you want Run to Cursor to work on clicking a line number in Settings | Build, Execution, Deployment | Debugger.

-In the example, Run to Cursor will continue the execution and stop at line 7 as if there were a breakpoint.
-If there are breakpoints in the count() method, the program will be suspended there.
+In the example, Run to Cursor will continue the execution and stop after the count() method as if there were a breakpoint.
+If there are actual breakpoints in the skipped code, the program will be suspended upon reaching them.

 To skip any breakpoints on the way, use Force run to cursor.